ANAcfg/PlateIt/README.md

 Roles of Team

-Hasibur: Style css and Html for all the project, prototype hover and prototype eventclick.
+Hasibur: Style css and Html for all the project, prototype hover and prototype eventclick, and popScreen.

 Sara: login.js implemementation with react and error checking